Rónán Mullen: Activities involving right-to-life issues

-In September 2010, Mullen introduced the first ever Private Members' Motion in the Oireachtas dedicated to the issue of hospice care.
+In September 2010, Mullen introduced the first ever private members' motion in the Oireachtas dedicated to the issue of hospice care.
 The motion focused primarily on facilitating personal choice on dying at home and also on making end-of-life care a core hospital competence.
 The motion was based on the Irish Hospice Foundation's Audit of End of Life Care.
 The audit documented that over half the 1000 patients profiled died in multi-bed rooms, only 20-30% of persons received specialist palliative care, and that as many as 25% may have died alone.
 Speaking to the motion Mullen claimed that "implicit sometimes in our thinking on this issue is the view that policy focus should centre on those with the majority of their lives ahead of them; that dying is a taboo subject better skirted around for the sake of avoiding awkwardness and offence; and that as people gradually lose memory, consciousness, bodily control and even hope, they also lose their dignity".

 Mullen involved in a controversy in April 2012, when he was accused by abortion rights activists of being "extremely unsympathetic" at a meeting with women who recently travelled outside Ireland to have their pregnancies terminated after they were diagnosed with abnormalities "incompatible with life".
 Mullen rejected the accusations and said he sympathised with the women.
 In November 2012 The Irish Times printed an apology to Senator Mullen because their original account of the meeting was "not complete and was unfair to Senator Mullen".
 Senator Mullen was contacted by an Irish Times reporter who accepted his invitation to revert to him if any specific allegations were made [to the journalist] about what was said by Senator Mullen at a meeting between Senator Mullen and a lobbyist on the issue of the legalisation of abortion.
 A specific allegation was made and was reported in the Irish Times article but it was not put to Senator Mullen beforehand.
 This led to a disputed version of events being reported.

-In December 2012, Mullen expressed his sympathy with the victims of the Sandy Hook shooting but warned that his colleagues should "not slip into a double-think where we forget a whole category of children in our own country", in reference to proposed legislation on abortion and comments made by children's minister Frances Fitzgerald with regards the A, B and C case.
+In December 2012, Mullen expressed his sympathy with the victims of the Sandy Hook shooting but warned that his colleagues should "not slip into a double-think where we forget a whole category of children in our own country", in reference to proposed legislation on abortion and comments made by Frances Fitzgerald, the Minister for Children and Youth Affairs, with regards the A, B and C v Ireland.
 His comments drew criticism from colleagues including Seanad leader Maurice Cummins and Susan O'Keefe who described them as "disgraceful."

 In a TV3 debate prior to the referendum on repealing the 8th amendment to the Irish constitution in 2018, Mullen said that "mental health has no evidence base".
 When the host of the show summarized his views as saying that "mental health is not health", Mullen replied, "You’re misrepresenting me."
 A petition calling for his resignation because of these remarks attracted almost 30,000 signatures within a week.